Tailsxz/traversyCRUD/README.md

 Learned about the next tick queue!
 Learned a lot about OAuth and authentication/authorization in general.
 Learned a bunch about how to protect routes with custom made middleware.
+Got a lot of debugging experience following a tutorial from 3 years ago.